argmaxml/recsplain/docs/source/user-query.rst

 .. note::
    The system compare the user's item vector to the item vectors for the indexed items.
 In other words, if a customer bought three bananas, an apple, and a carrot, their user vector represents a combination of the features from three bananas, an apple, and a carrot.

-The recsplain system compares the user's item vector to the item vector for each indexed item to calculate distance.
+The Recsplain system compares the user's item vector to the item vector for each indexed item to calculate distance.

 data
 ***************